How far can we trust climate change predictions?: Summary and conclusion

 \section{Summary and conclusion}

-Current techniques for predicting climate change are mainly based on numerical modeling.
+Current techniques for predicting climate change are mostly based on numerical modeling.
 However, the ocean-atmosphere system is what is usually referred to as a complex system, i.e. made up of a large number of interacting elements.
 These systems have been and still are thoroughly studied in theoretical physics.
 One of their well known properties is the "butterfly wing effect".
 In contrast with weather forecasting algorithms that may bypass to some extent the misleading consequences due to the butterfly effect over a few days or weeks, this is not the case for projections on a scale of years or decades.

-We have shown that in this case their sensitivity to initial conditions, as well as to all possible positive and negative feedbacks that are still to be discovered and introduced in algorithms, makes "massive" numerical modeling inoperative "by construction" for predicting any possible climate tipping, because the management of cell interactions becomes out of control as soon as we approach the critical point.
+We have shown that in this case their sensitivity to initial conditions, as well as to all possible positive and negative feedbacks that are still to be discovered and introduced in algorithms, makes "massive" numerical modeling inoperative "by construction" for predicting climate change, because the management of cell interactions becomes out of control as soon as we approach the critical point.
 Rather than trying to imagine on the basis of its past behaviour what Nature will do in the future, it seems more reasonable to listen to what it is already telling us about what it is doing now.
-Indeed, we should merely focus on climatic instabilities of all kinds and on their increasing intensities, announcing the approach of a critical point, and warning us that if we do not immediately take drastic measures to reduce greenhouse gas emissions, we would readily tip over into a totally new and irreversible state.
-This state is totally unknown, except that temperatures would be even higher than those predicted by the most recent (and probably future) updates of numerical simulations.
-Maintaining climate warming around 1.5$^o$C or 2$^o$C by 2030 or 2050 is therefore totally unrealistic in present conditions.
-If no drastic measures are immediately taken, we would be heading to a warming of at least 5$^o$C or 6$^o$C (which should already be catastrophic) or possibly up to 10$^o$C in only a few years.
+Indeed, we should merely focus on climatic instabilities of all kinds and on their increasing intensities, announcing the approach of a critical point, and warning us that if we do not immediately take and apply drastic measures to reduce greenhouse gas emissions, we would readily and irreversibly tip over into a new and totally unknown state.
+Going beyond current estimates reported by IPCC, we can only say that temperatures in this state would be even higher than those predicted by the most recent (and probably future) updates of numerical simulations.

+Maintaining climate warming around 1.5$^o$C or 2$^o$C by 2030 or 2050 seems therefore to be \underline{fairly unrealistic in present conditions}.
+If no drastic measures are immediately taken, we would be heading to a warming of at least 5$^o$C or 8$^o$C in only a few years.